Introduction: Building SaaS That Grows With You

 Tenant-agnostic alerts System-wide issues (database down, high error rate).

-Tenant-specific alerts Individual tenant problems (quota exceeded, payment failed).
+Tenant-specific alerts Individual tenant problems (quota exceeded, payment failed, anomalous usage patterns detected by AI-driven monitoring).

 Proactive alerting Alert on trends, not just thresholds.
 Catch issues before they become outages.